University of Bremen: Rankings

 According to the QS World University Rankings of 2024, the University of Bremen was placed 514th globally and ranked 32nd within its national context.
 In the Times Higher Education World University Rankings for 2024, the university was positioned within the 301–350 range worldwide, while nationally it fell within the 32–33 range.
 The ARWU World Rankings for 2023 also showed a similar trend, with the university ranked between 601 and 700 globally and between 37 and 40 nationally.

+University partnerships

+National partnerships

+The University of Bremen collaborates with various partner universities in Bremen and the region to tap into synergies.